 I was in a silent retreat, and the monk who facilitated it had a one-to-one talk with each of us.
 Like what most people know, I entered the convent to see if religious life was for me and discerned that it was not.
-I have crossed out one option in my list, but the discernment did not end there.
-Just like what the monk said, I’m in another stretch.
+I had crossed out one option in my list, but the discernment did not end there.
+Just like what the monk said, I was in another stretch.

 “Which among the things that you do you enjoy the most?” the monk asked.